chetnashah/js-work/jsPromises.md

 let arr = [...genFuncWithReturn()]; // ['a', 'b']
 ```

+Job of `return` statement in generator function:

+return deliveres a return value for an iterators last iteration (when done equals true).
+Other wise it is usually `{ value: undefined, done: true}`.

 ### Generators help with simplified iterable implementation via yield

 Normally to implement iterable behavior, one would need to implement `[Symbol.iterator]()` method,